Jesus prayed to his Father “May they all be one”. (John 17:21)

 AN ECUMENICAL PENTECOST NOVENA

-This service was devised by the Diocesan Evangelisation Team.
+This service was devised by the Diocesan Evangelisation Team in Northampton.
 It encourages Catholic churches to invite neighbouring Christian churches to join them in prayer together for a new outpouring of the Holy Spirit in our own lives, upon the Church and the whole world.